matebordas/js-orm/README.md

 This is to minimise the chance of sending back and invalid data.

 All the string path mappings will be reverse mapped when calling `mapFieldsForApi`, the function fields and fields added with `transformFromApi` will stay on the object.

-For example if we call `mapFieldsForApi(mappedResult, mapping)` on the above data, we will get:
+<br/>For example if we call `mapFieldsForApi(mappedResult, mapping)` on the above data, we will get:
 ```
 ... fields added by functions
 data: {